mark-jabczynski/Amenitiz/README.md

 If u have any additional wishes to do here sth I don't mind.

 You can run `rails s` and because there are not many views it is easy to navigate.
 The tests are there so it should be easy to play around.

+## Code explanation

+I was using units as containers for service objects.
+We should use them with Facade pattern and injections
+- Inputs were created for validations
+- subactions are service objects for sidework
+- action is the main service
+- query objects created for queries, database agnostic